Dolphin Research

 2025.04.22 23:39

-Returning to the market's primary concern regarding vehicle sales, total revenue for this quarter was $14 billion, below the market expectation of $15.5 billion.
-However, after Dolphin Research analyzed the pure vehicle sales price (excluding the impact of carbon credits), it was found that the corresponding vehicle sales price was $40,000, rebounding from $39,800 in the previous quarter.
-Dolphin Research believes this is acceptable, mainly due to the higher starting price of the new Model Y Juniper, which somewhat offset the discounts and various incentives for the inventory Model Y.
+As for the market's most concerned car sales business, Q1 total revenue was $14 billion, lower than the market expectation of $15.5 billion.
+However, after Dolphin Research analyzed the pure car sales price (excluding carbon credit impacts), they found the corresponding car sales price was $40,000, up from $39,800 in the previous quarter.
+Dolphin Research believes this is acceptable, mainly due to the higher starting price of the new Model Y Juniper, which partially offset discounts and incentives for inventory Model Y vehicles.

-The gross margin for pure vehicle sales (excluding the impact of carbon credits) reached 12.5%.
-Although this represents a decline of 1.1 percentage points from the previous quarter, due to the low sales volume in the first quarter and the impact of the Model Y Juniper's production launch, the market had already anticipated this, with a consensus expectation of 12.2%.
-Some major banks were even more pessimistic, lowering their expectations to around 11%-12%, so this performance exceeded market expectations.
+The gross margin for the pure car sales business (excluding carbon credit impacts) reached 12.5%, down 1.1 percentage points from the previous quarter.
+However, due to the low sales volume in Q1 and the impact of Model Y Juniper's production launch, the market had already anticipated this, with the consensus expectation at 12.2%.
+Some major banks were even more pessimistic, expecting it to drop to 11%-12%, so this performance exceeded market expectations.

-In addition, since the first quarter is generally the bottom for vehicle sales, Dolphin Research is more focused on several key issues:
+Additionally, since Q1 is typically the bottom for car sales, Dolphin Research focuses on several key issues:

-1) Will the affordable Model 2.5 still be produced?
+1) Will the budget Model 2.5 still be released?

-From the currently released financial report, it seems that the affordable Model 2.5 will still be produced in the first half of 2025.
-We will pay attention to whether more details about this model are provided in the conference call.
+Based on the current earnings report, it seems the budget Model 2.5 will still be produced in the first half of 2025.
+Pay attention to whether the earnings call provides more details about this model.

-2) Will the sales forecast for 2025 still maintain year-on-year growth?
+2) Will the 2025 sales forecast still maintain year-over-year growth?

-Currently, Tesla has not emphasized the guidance for year-on-year sales growth for 2025 in the financial report.
-Tesla stated that it would provide guidance in the second quarter.
-Since the sales volume for 2025 is closely related to the production and sales planning of the Model 2.5, Dolphin Research believes it is necessary to observe the planning situation for this model.
+Currently, Tesla has not reiterated its guidance for year-over-year sales growth in 2025.
+Tesla stated it will provide guidance in Q2.
+Since 2025 car sales are closely tied to the production and sales plan for the Model 2.5, Dolphin Research believes this model's planning is crucial.

-4) Is the progress of Optimus in line with previous guidance?
+4) Is Optimus on schedule according to previous guidance?

 The copyright of this article belongs to the original author/organization.